Signalling (economics): The model

 In conclusion, even if education has no real contribution to the marginal product of the worker, the combination of the beliefs of the employer and the presence of signalling transforms the education level y* in a prerequisite for the higher paying job.
 It may appear to an external observer that education has raised the marginal product of labor, without this necessarily being true.

 Another model

 For a signal to be effective, certain conditions must be true.
 In equilibrium, the cost of obtaining the credential must be lower for high productivity workers and act as a signal to the employer such that they will pay a higher wage.

+Where multiple audiences observe the same signal, actions intended for one receiver can impose additional "reaction costs" if other observers interpret the signal negatively, which can alter whether the net payoff supports a separating equilibrium.

 In this model it is optimal for the higher ability person to obtain the credential (the observable signal) but not for the lower ability individual.
 The table shows the outcome of low ability person l and high ability person h with and without signal S^{*}: